Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Numerical Results

 \subsection{Performance Verification}

-We firstly analyze the accumulative social welfare (\textsc{Asw}) under different scale of time horizons.
-As Fig. \ref{super} shows, ESDP outperforms the baselines by up to 73\%, 36\%, and 28\%, respectively within 2000 time slots.
-In the beginning, HSWF performs better than EDSP, but as the time slots increase, ESDP gradually outperforms HSWF, and the gap between them keeps widening.
-EDSP is able to surpass HSWF becasue that, unlike HSWF, which does not adjust its strategy, EDSP constantly updates its strategy with the explorated valuation distributions.
-Besides, we also demonstrate the ratio between the \textsc{Asw} achieved by ESDP and the baselines in Fig. \ref{super2}.
-We can conclude that, the performance of ESDP increases significantly when the time slots available to explore increase.
+In the first part, we demonstrate how the average \textsc{Aou} changes as time slot increases.
+As Fig. \ref{super} shows, \textsc{Esdp} outperforms the baselines by up to nearly 73\%, 36\%, and 28\%, respectively within 8000 time slots.
+In the beginning, HSWF performs better than EDSP, but as the time slots increase, \textsc{Esdp} gradually outperforms HSWF, and the gap between them keeps widening. \textsc{Esdp} is able to surpass HSWF because that, unlike HSWF, which does not adjust its strategy, EDSP constantly updates its strategy with the explorated valuation distributions.
+Besides, we also demonstrate the ratio between the \textsc{Aou} achieved by \textsc{Esdp} and the baselines in Fig. \ref{super2}.
+We can conclude that, the performance of \textsc{Esdp} increases significantly when the time slots available to explore increase.
 The reason lies in that more time slots leads to more approximate estimate to $\{v_{(l,r)}\}_{(l,r) \in \mathcal{E}}$.

-In Fig. \ref{astring}, we calculate the average \textsc{Asw} in this way: for each time slot length $T$, the $y$-axis value is $\frac{1}{T} \sum_{t=1}^T \textsc{Sw}(\vec{x}(t))$.
-Different from the baselines, the average \textsc{Asw} welfare of ESDP increases steep and later flattens, which verifies that the \textsc{Asw} converges to an underlying upper bound (the Asw achieved by the oracle).
-The computation overhead of ESDP under different scales of the bipartite graph is shown in Fig. \ref{TimeOver}.
+In Fig. \ref{astring}, we calculate the average \textsc{Aou} in this way: for each time slot length $T$, the $y$-axis value is $\frac{1}{T} \sum_{t=1}^T \textsc{U}(\vec{x}(t))$.
+Different from the baselines, the average \textsc{Aou} of \textsc{Esdp} increases steep and later flattens, which verifies that the \textsc{Aou} converges to an underlying upper bound (the \textsc{Aou} achieved by the oracle).
+The computation overhead of \textsc{Esdp} under different scales of the bipartite graph is shown in Fig. \ref{TimeOver}. {It is interesting to find that the rewards oscillate at the beginning time slots.
+One of the leading factors is that \textsc{Esdp} is boosted with a well designed initial solution.
+No surprisingly, the rewards achieved in the beginning can be easily surpassed when the time slot is sufficiently large. }